1. The First Anglo-Burmese War began in __________.

 Explanation: Bhutan received a fixed annual subsidy from the British.

-61. The Treaty of Sinchula (1865) was signed at:
+61. The Treaty of Sinchula (1865) was signed at__________.

 A) Punakha